pudly/schmopera-hugo/content/articles/katya.md

 postamble = "Katya Kabanova runs at The Royal Opera through 26 February.
 For details, [click here](https://www.roh.org.uk/productions/katya-kabanova-by-richard-jones)." preamble = "" primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1549474644/media/2019/02/sq1195BickleyasKabanovaMajeskiasKatyStaplesasTichonROH2019photographbyCliveBarda.jpg"
-primary_image_credit = "Susan Bickley (Kabanova), Amanda Majeski (Kát'a), and Andrew Staples  in Kát'a Kabanova, ROH, 2019.
+primary_image_credit = "Susan Bickley (Kabanova), Amanda Majeski (Kát'a), and Andrew Staples as Tichon in Kát'a Kabanova, ROH, 2019.
 Photo: Clive Barda." related_articles = ["articles/constructive-frustration-from-roh-s-queen-of-spades.md"] related_companies = ["scene/companies/royal-opera-house.md"]
 related_people = ["scene/people/amanda-majeski.md"]
-short_description = "short"
-slug = "katya"
-title = "Katya"
-youtube_url = ""
+short_description = "It is a piece that is so clearly a microcosm of a very specific place and time.
+Director Richard Jones has chosen to set it in the mid-60s in a repressive, religious Russian community where a life of domesticity, is a woman's only option." slug = "katya" title = "Katya" youtube_url = ""